vaofford/Bio-Deago/README.md

 * [R](https://www.r-project.org) >= 3.4.0
 * [deago](https://github.com/sanger-pathogens/deago)

-Details to install DEAGo are provided below.
+Details to install DEAGO are provided below.
 If you encounter an issue when installing DEAGO please contact your local system administrator.
 If you encounter a bug please log it [here](https://github.com/sanger-pathogens/bio-deago/issues) or email us at path-help@sanger.ac.uk.

 ### From Source
-Make sure you have instlled all dependenies, then clone the repository:
+Make sure you have installed all dependencies, then clone the repository:

 `git clone https://github.com/sanger-pathogens/Bio-Deago.git`

-Move into the directory and install all perl dependencies using DistZilla and cpanm:
+Move into the directory and install all perl dependencies using [DistZilla](http://dzil.org/) and [cpanm](https://github.com/miyagawa/cpanminus):
 ```
 cd Bio-Deago
 dzil authordeps --missing | cpanm